vvvhappyvvv/Data_Structure/README.md

 # Data_Structure

+The codes include:

-This is the Compulsory Homework of the MOOC courese: data stracture by Yue Chen in Zhejiang Univ.
+- Compulsory Homework of the MOOC courese: data stracture by Yue Chen in Zhejiang Univ.
+- Some of the basic examples from book *Data Structures and Algorithms in Python* by Goodrich al.

 All the codes are finished in python 3

 #Catalog
-1. Contiguous Sequence with Largest Sum
+1. Contiguous sequence with largest sum
-2. Multiplication and addition of unary polynomials
+2. Multiplication and addition of unary polynomials Stack by single linked list